dubet/blog/README.md

 We **MUST** make sure these ports do match between them.
 However, these files do not share the same format.

-We can already see the complexity involved by having to manage different configuration file formats with redundant data inside each of them, although we have only **two** services!
+We can already see the complexity involved by having to manage different configuration file formats with redundant data inside each of them, although we have only **two** services! :grin:

 On one hand, we have the `listen` and `proxy_pass` directives located in our nginx configurations, and on the other hand, we have the `ports` attributes in our compose file.
 These values **MUST** match.